-The primary sources of funding for this work were the National Science Foundation (NSF), through IGERT grant DGE02-21715, and a grant to L. Gary Leal from the Unilever Corporation.
-The participation of Hector Ceniceros and Carlos García-Cervera in this project was supported, respectively, via grant DMS-0609996 and grants DMS-0411504 and DMS-0505738 from the NSF.
-The computations presented in this paper were carried out at UCSB on a Beowulf cluster purchased with funding from the aforementioned NSF IGERT grant in the Computer Science department.
-The authors gratefully acknowledge John Gilbert from the Computer Science department at UCSB for his assistance during the development of the parallel flow solver used in this investigation and the

-IGERT Complex Fluids at UCSB for their encouragement and support throughout this project.
+The primary sources of funding for this work were the National Science Foundation (NSF) through IGERT Grant No. DGE02-21715, and a grant to L. Gary Leal from the Unilever Corporation.
+The participation of Hector Ceniceros and Carlos García-Cervera in this project was supported, respectively, via Grant No. DMS-0609996 and Grant Nos.
+DMS-0411504 and DMS-0505738, from the NSF.
+The computations presented in this paper were carried out at UCSB on a Beowulf cluster purchased with funding from the aforementioned NSF IGERT grant in the Computer Science Department.
+The authors gratefully acknowledge John Gilbert from the Computer Science Department at UCSB for his assistance during the development of the parallel flow solver used in this investigation and the IGERT Complex Fluids members at UCSB for their encouragement and support throughout this project.